nmsl/svc_android_project/README.md

   ````
   sudo restart udev
   ````
-5. Check whether your device is connected
+5. Check your device is connected

   ````
   <your Android SDK path>/platform-tools/adb kill-server